Docs / Lua / Callbacks

 Game module callbacks

 The functions you write in a game module.
 Asobi calls them at the right moments in the match lifecycle.
-These mirror the asobi_match Erlang behaviour — every Lua callback maps to an Erlang callback with the same name and arity.
+If you write in Erlang instead, these map 1:1 to the asobi_match behaviour - see the Erlang API.

 End-of-match from Lua: to finish a match from tick or leave, set state._finished = true and state._result = {...}, then return the state.
 Returning { finished = true, ... } does nothing.